derekn4/WaterWake/README.md

 ## Alarm
 - Work in Progress
+- Plan: iOS application to set alarm and send trigger to my laptop to activate the head detection

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Shooting Water
 - Work in Progress
+- Plan: Arduino and RaspberryPi connected to my laptop and used to:
+  - Aim the watergun
+  - Shoot water

 <p align="right">(<a href="#readme-top">back to top</a>)</p>